danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 [^AI]: The project *Anatomies of Intelligence* can be found at <https://anatomiesofintelligence.github.io/>.

+[^chicau]: The workshop conducted at Aarhus University in 2019 was based on the art project *Anatomies of Intelligence* which focused on data classification and clustering, <https://anatomiesofintelligence.github.io/workshop_presentation.html>.

 [^neuralnets]: A definition of neural nets can be found on Pathmind's "AI Wiki," <https://pathmind.com/wiki/neural-network#define>.

-[^chicau]: The workshop conducted at Aarhus University in 2019 was based on the art project *Anatomies of Intelligence* which focused on data classification and clustering, <https://anatomiesofintelligence.github.io/workshop_presentation.html>.
+[^rl]: Richard S. Sutton and Andrew Barto, *Reinforcement Learning: An Introduction*, 1st Edition (Cambridge, MA: MIT Press, 1998).

 [^alphago]: David Silver, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou, Aja Huang, Arthur Guez, Thomas Hubert, et al, "Mastering the Game of Go without Human Knowledge," *Nature* 550, no. 7676 (2017): 354–59, <https://doi.org/10.1038/nature24270>.

-[^rl]: Richard S. Sutton and Andrew Barto, *Reinforcement Learning: An Introduction*, 1st Edition (Cambridge, MA: MIT Press, 1998).
+[^environment]: Whist mentioning environment, it is important to mention that there are worrying environmental costs associated with machine learning.
+See, for instance, Karen Hao, "Training a single AI model can emit as much carbon as five cars in their lifetimes," *MIT Technology Review*, June 6 (2019), <https://www.technologyreview.com/s/613630/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/>.

 [^rl2]: Richard S. Sutton, "Introduction: The Challenge of Reinforcement Learning," in Richard S. Sutton, eds. *Reinforcement Learning*.
 The Springer International Series in Engineering and Computer Science (Knowledge Representation, Learning and Expert Systems) 173 (Springer, 1992): 5-32.

-[^environment]: Whist mentioning environment, it is important to mention that there are worrying environmental costs associated with machine learning.
-See, for instance, Karen Hao, "Training a single AI model can emit as much carbon as five cars in their lifetimes," *MIT Technology Review*, June 6 (2019), <https://www.technologyreview.com/s/613630/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/>.

-[^bot]: The text-based conversational ElizaBot (elizabot.js) was developed using JavaScript by Norbert Landsteiner in 2005.
-The source code can be downloaded from <https://www.masswerk.at/elizabot/>.

-[^temp]: The value of temperature relates to the "softmax function" in mathematics, relating to probability distribution with the input numbers/characters.
-For high temperature, the probability will distribute evenly resulting in a more random result.
-On the contrary, a low temperature will generate a more expected/conservative result.
+[^tensor]: ml5.js is built on top of tensorflow.js, as mentioned previously.

+[^ml5]: See the ml5.js library, <https://ml5js.org/>; and Daniel Shiffman's *The Coding Train* series during which he discusses ml5.js: <https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y>.

 [^training]: The training process is run in a Python environment with TensorFlow installed.
 It was developed as a multi-layer, recurrent neural network for character-level language models, and it works well with ml5.js.
 See the open source code by Cristóbal Valenzuela at <https://github.com/Paperspace/training-lstm>.

-[^nlp]: Natural language processing is the study of how a computer understands the meaning of human language, and it deals iwth the interaction between computers and humans using that natural language.
-This relates to the fields of Artificial Intelligence, Computer Science and Linguistics with applications such as text-to-speech, voice assistants, and (language) translation programs.

-[^samuel]: Machine learning is a term coined by Arthur Samuel in 1959 during his game development research at IBM which ultimately aimed to reduce or even eliminate the need for "detailed programming effort," using learning through generalization in order to achieve pattern recognition.
-See Arthur L. Samuel, "Some Studies in Machine Learning Using the Game of Checkers," *IBM Journal of research and development* 3, no.3 (1959): 210-229.

-[^samuel1]: Samuel, "Some Studies in Machine Learning Using the Game of Checkers," 211.

-[^samuel2]: Samuel, "Some Studies in Machine Learning Using the Game of Checkers."

 [^issues]: For instance, the generalization here leads to inherent bias such as the privileging of white people in facial recognition technologies.
 See Buolamwini, "Response: Racial and Gender Bias in Amazon Recognition"; and Benjamin, "Are Robots Racist"; also Shakir Mohamed, Marie-Therese Png, William Isaac, “Decolonial AI: Decolonial Theory as Sociotechnical Foresight in Artificial Intelligence,” *Philosophy & Technology*, Springer, July 12, 2020, <https://doi.org/10.1007/s13347-020-00405-8>.

-[^tensor]: ml5.js is built on top of tensorflow.js, as mentioned previously.
+[^temp]: The value of temperature relates to the "softmax function" in mathematics, relating to probability distribution with the input numbers/characters.
+For high temperature, the probability will distribute evenly resulting in a more random result.
+On the contrary, a low temperature will generate a more expected/conservative result.

 [^predict]: In asking this question, we reference Adrian Mackenzie's aforementioned essay "The Production of Prediction: What Does Machine Learning Want?" in *European Journal of Cultural Studies*.